core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Processing in Group Mode # {#mess-processing}

 When using the group mode, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in this section.

-The group mode MUST be supported, and fulfills the following security objectives, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication and message integrity.
+The security objectives of group mode are discussed in {{ssec-sec-objectives}}.
+The group mode MUST be supported.

 The group mode MUST be used to protect group requests intended for multiple recipients or for the whole group.
-This includes both requests directly addressed to the multiple recipients, e.g. sent by the client over multicast, as well as requests sent by the client over unicast to a proxy, that forwards them to the intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.
+This includes both requests directly addressed to multiple recipients, e.g. sent by the client over multicast, as well as requests sent by the client over unicast to a proxy, that forwards them to the intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.

 As per {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}, group requests sent over multicast MUST be Non-Confirmable, and thus cannot be retransmitted by the CoAP messaging layer.
 Instead, applications should store such outgoing messages for a pre-defined, sufficient amount of time, in order to correctly perform possible retransmissions at the application layer.
-However, this does not prevent the acknowledgment of Confirmable group requests in non-multicast environments.
-Besides, according to Section 5.2.3 of {{RFC7252}}, responses to Non-Confirmable group requests SHOULD be also Non-Confirmable.
-However, endpoints MUST be prepared to receive Confirmable responses in reply to a Non-Confirmable group request.
+This does not prevent the acknowledgment of Confirmable group requests in non-multicast environments.
+According to Section 5.2.3 of {{RFC7252}}, responses to Non-Confirmable group requests SHOULD be also Non-Confirmable, but endpoints MUST be prepared to receive Confirmable responses in reply to a Non-Confirmable group request.

 Furthermore, endpoints in the group locally perform error handling and processing of invalid messages according to the same principles adopted in {{RFC8613}}.
 However, a recipient MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}}, or which is not cryptographically validated in a successful way.
 In either case, it is RECOMMENDED that the recipient does not send back any error message.
 This prevents servers from replying with multiple error messages to a client sending a group request, so avoiding the risk of flooding and possibly congesting the group.

 ## Protecting the Request ## {#ssec-protect-request}

 A client transmits a secure group request as described in Section 8.1 of {{RFC8613}}, with the following modifications.

-* In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.
+* In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

-* In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this specification.
-The encoding of the compressed COSE object is modified as described in {{compression}} of this specification.
+* In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}}.
+The encoding of the compressed COSE object is modified as described in {{compression}}.
 In particular, the Group Flag MUST be set to 1.

-* In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}} of this specification.
+* In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}}.
 In particular, the payload of the OSCORE message includes also the counter signature.

 ### Supporting Observe ###